 Step 3: Roll out the puff pastry into a rectangle and spread the cream cheese mixture down the center leaving about 4 inches on each side.
 Cut each side into 1 inch strips.
 Top the cream cheese layer with berries.

 Step 4: Starting at one end, take a strip and fold it over at an angle, continue alternating with each side.
 Top with an egg wash and sprinkle with Demerara sugar and bake.

 What is Demerara Sugar

-Demerara and Turbinado sugar are interchangeable ,both can be used to top pastries.
-They are a partially refined cane sugar so the crystals are slightly larger and they have an amber color that makes them idea for topping desserts and pastries.
+Demerara and Turbinado sugar are interchangeable, both can be used to top pastries.
+They are a partially refined cane sugar so the crystals are slightly larger and they have an amber color that makes them ideal for topping desserts and pastries.
 You can find them in the baking section of most groceries.
-I use it to top Rhubarb and Berry Crisp and Peach and Pecan Sandy Crumble.
+I use it to top a Berry Crisp and Peach Crumble.

 More BERRY recipes

 - Fruit Pizza for when you have lots of berries